robertlestak/vault-secret-sync/README.md

       project: "example-project"
       name: "example-secret"
       replicationLocations: [] # optional, default empty.
 Set to a list of regions to replicate the secret to.
 If empty, all regions will be used
+      labels: # optional, default empty.
+Set to a map of labels to apply to the secret
+        key: "value"
+        another: "label"
 ```

 Note that since GCP Secret Manager does not support the `/` character, the sync operator will replace `/` with `-` in the secret name.
 This generally only applies when using a regex source path.